-Planning your meals in advance for the week ahead is a great way of managing your money and staying within your food budget.
+Planning your meals for the week ahead is a great way of managing your money and staying within your food budget.
 On average, a British family wastes a whopping £810 worth of food each year (source).
 Meal planning can help you reduce this.

-Simply writing down what you will eat and when, can help you understand the food you already have, and can therefore prevent excessive - and expensive - top-up shops.
+Simply writing down what you will eat and when can help you understand the food you already have.
+This can prevent excessive — and expensive — top-up shops.

 Staying aware of the food in your kitchen will also help you reduce food waste.
 In 2021, the UK generated over 9.5 million tons of food waste.
 According to Materials Recovery, 70% of this waste is coming from households so we can all make a difference.
-Meal planning prevents you accidentally letting the food you bought go out of date and into the bin.
-So, you’re not only saving money but you’re helping to save the planet at the same time.
+Meal planning prevents you from accidentally letting the food you bought go out of date and into the bin.
+So, you’re not only saving money, but you’re helping to save the planet too.

 But another benefit that people don’t often think about is how online shopping can help you stick to a tight budget.